Freelancer-Protocol/docs/how.md

 ### Lifecyle of a milestone

-1. A milestone start when both parties agree on its terms.
+A milestone start when both parties agree on its terms.
 The client is charged right away by the platform.

 > 👉 For this reason, the milestone can't start until the client has entered their payment info.

 #### If parties agreed on having a demo stage (recommended)

-2. The freelancer uploads a demo of the deliverable.

-3. The client then chooses to either accept or reject the demo:
+The freelancer uploads a demo of the deliverable.
+The client then has to either accept or reject the demo:

-If the <span class="demo-accepted"> demo is accepted</span>, and given the freelancer uploads the deliverable before the milestone deadline, the freelancer will receive full funds and the client will receive the deliverable.
+- If the <span class="demo-accepted"> demo is accepted</span>, and given the freelancer uploads the deliverable before the milestone deadline, the freelancer will receive full funds and the client will receive the deliverable.

-If the <span class="demo-rejected"> demo is rejected</span>, the freelancer will only receive an amount corresponding to a third of the milestone price and the client will not receive any deliverable.
+- If the <span class="demo-rejected"> demo is rejected</span>, the freelancer will only receive an amount corresponding to a third of the milestone price and the client will not receive any deliverable.

-#### If parties agreed on skipping a demo stage
+#### If parties agreed on skipping the demo stage

-2. As soon as the freelancer uploads the deliverable, the freelancer receives the money and the freelancer receives the deliverable.
+As soon as the freelancer uploads the deliverable, the freelancer receives the money and the freelancer receives the deliverable.

 Note that during a milestone lifetime, anyone of the two parties can request a modification to the milestone.
 The changes will have to be accepted by the other party in order to become effective.